Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Deterministic evolution and ancestral structures

 The effective population size is defined as the expected coalescence time of two distinct ancestral lineages.
 While our earlier analysis is based on deterministic approximations, the genealogical structure of the system retains its stochastic nature in the large population limit and random coalescence times cannot be inferred solely from the hydrodynamic limit.
 Consequently, the genealogical structure of the population (and thus $N_e$) highly depends on the system fluctuations.

-Analyzing system fluctuations is inherently more complex, so we address this challenge using a proxy model inspired by the exponential branching random walk (BRW) developed by Brunet, Derrida, and collaborators \cite{Brunet1997,Brunet2007}.
-In this original model, individuals reproduce an infinite number of offspring distributed according to an exponential Poisson point process centered on the parental value.
+Analyzing system fluctuations is inherently more complex, so we address this challenge using a proxy model inspired by the exponential $K$-branching random walk ($K$-BRW) developed by Brunet, Derrida, and collaborators \cite{Brunet1997,Brunet2007}.
+In this original model, individuals reproduce an infinite number of offspring distributed according to an exponential Poisson point process centered at the parental value.
 After reproduction, truncation selection is applied, retaining only the $K$ rightmost genotypes.
 This framework was originally introduced to provide the first analytical approach to studying fluctuations in F-KPP fronts, leveraging the particle system's integrability.

-A recent generalization, known as the noisy exponential BRW, modifies this framework by blurring the effect of selection: offspring are reproduced as before but instead of truncation selection, individuals are randomly selected according to Gibbs sampling \cite{Cortines2018,schertzer2023relative}.
-For more details, see Section \ref{sect:k-lineages} of the SM.
+A recent generalization, known as the noisy exponential $K$-BRW, modifies this framework by blurring the effect of selection: offspring are reproduced as before but instead of truncation selection, individuals are randomly selected according to Gibbs sampling \cite{Cortines2018,schertzer2023relative}.
+For more details, see Section~\ref{sect:k-lineages} of the SM.

-Although the noisy exponential BRW may initially seem distinct from our study, Section \ref{sect:k-lineages} of the SM will demonstrate that the differences are largely superficial.
-We show that the noisy BRW retains many key features of the original model, including a similar hydrodynamic limit and the transition between semi-pulled and fully pulled regimes.
+Although the noisy exponential $K$-BRW may initially seem distinct from our study, Section \ref{sect:k-lineages} of the SM will demonstrate that the differences are largely superficial.
+We show that the noisy exponential $K$-BRW retains many key features of the original model, including a similar hydrodynamic limit and the transition between semipulled and fully pulled regimes.
 This suggests that both models belong to the same universality class and share similar genealogical structures.
-By leveraging the integrability of the noisy BRW and results derived in \cite{schertzer2023relative}, we compute the effective population size for this integrable model.
-Comparing universal quantities between the two models allows us to propose an ansatz for the effective population size in the original model.
+By leveraging the integrability of the noisy exponential $K$-BRW and results derived in \cite{schertzer2023relative}, we compute the effective population size for this integrable model (see~\eqref{eq:Ne-below-gammac} and~\eqref{eq:Ne-above-gammac} in SM).
+Comparing universal quantities between the two models allows us to propose an ansatz for the effective population size in the original model: